pradeepgudipati/LLMTrainingTools/README.md

-### License
+# Contributing

-This source code is completely free to use and modify.
-Please feel free to use it in your projects.
+Contributions are welcome!
+If you have ideas for improvements or want to contribute code, please feel free to reach out or submit a pull request.

-If you need any help or new ideas or have free time to contribute.
+# License
-Please ping me at [LinkedIn - Pradeep Gudipati](https://www.linkedin.com/in/pradeepgudipati/)
+This project is free to use and modify.
+For any queries or contributions, please contact Pradeep Gudipati on [Linkedin](https://www.linkedin.com/in/pradeepgudipati)